UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

 ???- question "Is it indeed 'good enough'?
 Why?"

     A reason that this is 'good enough' is because it is hard to confusion people.
-Most people expect a 2D coordinat to have an x and y coordinat.
-Storing the x and y coordinat in a `list` with two elements in that order will be something close to what most people expect.
+Most people expect a 2D coordinate to have an x and y coordinat.
+Storing the x and y in a `list` with two elements in that order will be something close to what most people expect.